GET ACTIVE

 The surveys take place during lesson time and only take a few minutes.
 Your teachers are there during the survey and can support you.

 In addition to the questions mentioned above, we are interested in how students influence each other.
-For example, we ask who you are friends with.
-If you take part, in some questions you can select the names of other classmates who are also taking part in the project and agree to it from lists.
+For example, we ask who you spend time with.
+If you take part, in this question, you can select the names of other classmates who are also taking part in the project and agree to it from lists.
 Other students can then also select your name.
 But don’t worry!
 Only you, a teacher specially trained for the project and the researchers will know who you choose from this list of names.
 All persons involved in the project have a duty of confidentiality, i.e. they are not allowed to share this information with anyone.

-You can find out more about this under “What happens with your answers?”
+You can find out more about this under “What happens to my answers?”.

 PART 2

-Along with the surveys, we conduct a program called a prevention, which prevents conflicts between groups and promotes a positive school climate.
+Along with the surveys, we conduct a program called an intervention, which prevents conflicts between groups and promotes a positive school climate.
 This will be accomplished by inviting a few students that participate in the project to participate in a few project sessions.

-During these sessions, students share what problems they have at school and what changes they’d like to see.
+During these sessions, students share what problems they have at school and what changes they would like to see.
 After that, we plan and implement school-wide activities.
 Be creative!

 The whole school can take part in these activities.
 These could include a school assembly, awareness campaigns on the school grounds or social media campaigns.